You, Me and Energy

 Salvador (to the right) was 35 years of age and weighed 173 pounds.
 Thirty-five percent of his body weight was fat.
 He did not exercise daily.
 His iliac artery had a diameter of only 6 millimeters.
 He could not complete the the treadmill test but walked "to the finish".
 The strong yellow coloring in his leg indicates that, even though he only walked, he had to use anaerobic metabolism to provide energy.
 He certainly felt more pain during exercise than the two other men.
 This is typical for individuals who do not exercise and train up their aerobic musculature and circulation.

 We see here the advantage of training to increase aerobic capacity and to reduce fatigue during exercise.
-Moreover, we can see that aging is accompanied by the capacity for oxygen uptake and that reliance on anaerobic metabolism during work increases with age.
+Moreover, we can see that aging is accompanied by a reduction in the capacity for oxygen uptake and that reliance on anaerobic metabolism during work increases with age.